 Unfortunately, though, when you press a string down to the fret, you have to bend the string slightly to get it there, increasing its tension, which causes the note to sound sharper than it should.
-To compensate for this, the bridge needs to be slightly further away than arithmetic would tell you (i.e., by slightly increasing the string length, you lower its pitch slightly to compensate for the raising of the pitch through increased tension.
+To compensate for this, the bridge needs to be slightly further away than arithmetic would tell you (i.e., by slightly increasing the string length, you lower the fretted string's pitch slightly to compensate for the raising of the pitch through increased tension.

 Next complication: Despite its increased mass, the 2nd string is typically at greater tension than the first (though with some lighter gauges and tunings, the reverse is true!).
 This means that it will sound even sharper when fretted than the first string, requiring the bridge to be even further away.
 This effect is repeated with the 3rd string, too.
 The 4th string is a different matter, as it is usually a wound string, which effectively increases its mass but not its tension; pulling on the end increases tension on its core, but not on the windings.
 Typically its tension is similar to that of the first or second string, meaning its compensation should be lessened.

 You can see how this works by looking at a guitar or a banjo sporting a Moon bridge.
 In the case of an acoustic guitar, you'll note that the saddle on the bridge slants in such a way that the thicker strings are longer than the thinner ones.
 Look carefully at the saddle of most modern guitars, and you'll see that the first string is the shortest, touching the front edge of the saddle, while the saddle is usually shaped so the second string contacts its back edge, to increase its length the most.
 The 3rd-6th strings are usually wound, so the saddle brings the 3rd string back to its front edge, and gradually moves each of the lower strings progressively towards its rear edge.
-On an electric guitar, each string's length can be individually adjusted to set the intonation.
+On an electric guitar, each string's length can be individually adjusted to set